-a.
-Engaging in, attempting, or intending to engage in, any form of physical abuse injurious to oneself, to another or to a group of people;

-- b.
-Threatening, intimidating, coercing, harassing, or using physical force in a manner which causes another person to be reasonably apprehensive or which endangers the health or safety of oneself or another person; - c.
-Engaging in, attempting or intending to engage in, any form of verbal or mental abuse, threats, intimidation, harassment, and/or coercion which is directed toward another person or group of people and which creates an intimidating or offensive academic, work, or campus environment; such behavior includes, but is not limited to, abuse or harassment involving the use of telecommunications and/or computer equipment and stalking; - d.
+- a.
+Engaging in, attempting, or intending to engage in, any form of physical abuse injurious to oneself, to another or to a group of people; - b.
+Threatening, intimidating, coercing, harassing, and/or using physical force in a manner which causes another person to be reasonably apprehensive or which endangers the health or safety of oneself or another person; - c.
+Engaging in, attempting or intending to engage in, any form of verbal or mental abuse, threats, intimidation, harassment, and/or coercion which creates an intimidating or offensive academic, work, or campus environment; - d.
+Stalking, bullying, and/or deliberate or inadvertent harassment which may or may not be directed toward another person or group of people; such behavior includes, but is not limited to, abuse or harassment involving the use of telecommunications and/or computer equipment; - e.
 Hazing, defined as participating in an act which is degrading or injurious, an act in which another is held against his/her will, or an act which endangers the mental or physical health or safety of a student; or which destroys or removes public or private property for the purpose of initiation, admission to, affiliation with, or as a condition for continued membership in a group or organization.
-(Refer to: Hazing Policy in the Student Handbook)
+(Refer to: Hazing Policy in the Student Handbook).